gooderfreed/arena_c/README.md

 [![C Project CI](https://github.com/gooderfreed/arena_c/actions/workflows/ci.yml/badge.svg)](https://github.com/gooderfreed/arena_c/actions/workflows/ci.yml)
 <!-- There.
 Shiny enough?
 Now let's get back to actual work. -->

-**A fast, portable, and easy-to-use header-only arena-based memory allocator library written in pure C.**
+**An efficient, portable, and easy-to-use header-only arena-based memory allocator library written in pure C.**

+## TL;DR

+**What is it?** A high-performance, portable, header-only arena allocator for C.

+**Key Features:**
+*   **O(log n) Free List:** Uses a Left-Leaning Red-Black Tree for efficient block reuse and low fragmentation.
+*   **Minimal Overhead:** Only 32 bytes of metadata per block, achieved with advanced techniques like pointer tagging and binary-compatible struct layouts.
+*   **Bump Sub-allocators:** Includes high-speed bump allocators with support for guaranteed memory alignment (`bump_alloc_aligned`).
+*   **Safe by Design:** Features compile-time assertions for configuration and runtime checks for overflow and pointer validity.
+**Why use it?** To get fast, controlled, and reliable memory management in performance-critical applications like game engines, embedded systems, or network servers.
+**How to use it?** `#define ARENA_IMPLEMENTATION` in one `.c` file, then just `#include "arena.h"`.

 This library serves as the core memory allocator for the [Zen Framework](https://github.com/gooderfreed/Zen) - a lightweight, modular framework for building console applications in C. The arena allocator provides efficient memory management for Zen's component-oriented architecture and interactive features.